 Bacterial vaginosis is an overgrowth of several bacteria that normally exist in the vagina.
 In the past, bacterial vaginosis was called nonspecific vaginitis, Gardnerella vaginitis, Haemophilus vaginitis, Corynebacterium vaginitis, and anaerobic vaginosis.
 Bacterial vaginosis is generally not thought to be a sexually transmitted infection (STI), because it occurs in women who are not sexually active.
 We include it here because it is more common in women who are sexually active and because the symptoms of bacterial vaginosis can be similar to the symptoms of other STIs.

 Bacterial vaginosis is widely believed to be even more common than yeast infections.
-It is the most frequently occurring vaginal infection affecting from 10% to 64% of the female population at any given time.
+It is the most frequently occurring vaginal infection affecting from 10% to 64% of the people with vaginas at any given time.

-Nearly half of all women with bacterial vaginosis will experience no symptoms at all.
-When a woman has symptoms, the most common complaint is a foul or "fishy" smelling vaginal odor.
+Nearly half of all people with bacterial vaginosis will experience no symptoms at all.
+When someone does have symptoms, the most common complaint is a foul or "fishy" smelling vaginal odor.
 This odor frequently increases following intercourse.
-In a recent survey of medical providers, more than half said that the most common complaint from women with bacterial vaginosis is vaginal odor.
+In a recent survey of medical providers, more than half said that the most common complaint from people with bacterial vaginosis is vaginal odor.
 Another common symptom is an excessive white or gray discharge with a milk-like consistency that can stain undergarments.

 A medical provider can detect bacterial vaginosis by examining vaginal secretions under a microscope and checking pH.
 Occasionally, bacterial vaginosis will be incidentally picked up on a routine Pap smear.

 Your medical provider may prescribe a medicine you can use vaginally for a prescribed length of time.
 Sometimes bacterial vaginosis is treated with oral medications.
 It is important to take the medicine as directed and to abstain from sexual contact until the treatment is completed.